 Lapa, often overlooked by tourists, is an intriguing alternative to consider when choosing where to stay in Lisbon.
 Conveniently located between Baixa, Bairro Alto, and Belem, Lapa is a tranquil oasis within the bustling city.

-As an exclusive residential area housing several embassies, Lapa remains largely untouched by tourism, offering a peaceful retreat.
-Within its vicinity lie the quaint neighborhoods of Sao Bento and Campo de Ourique, brimming with antiquated shops, bookstores, and delectable eateries.
 Not far off, you’ll find Cais do Sodré on the banks of the River Tagus, featuring modern bars and clubs offering a distinct vibe from those in Bairro Alto.

 Although devoid of a metro station, Lapa is well-connected to Lisbon’s center via tram and is comfortably close to Bairro Alto and Chiado.
-Accommodation options range from several hotels to an array of apartments for rent, presenting a serene yet convenient base for your Lisbon exploration.

 Best Hotels in Lapa